quagly/gradle-groovy-seed/README.md

 * hello world script and class examples
 * hello world test cases

 only dependency is java SDK.
+Just run
+> ./gradlew
-Just run ./gradlew to run default behavior is to run all tests
+to run.
+Default behavior is to run all tests.